Shopify/liquid/basics/types.md

 EmptyDrop objects only have one attribute, `empty?`, which is always *true*.

 Collections and pages that *do* exist do not have an `empty?` attribute.
-Their `empty?` is “falsy”, which means that calling it inside an if statement will return *false*.
-When using an  unless statement on existing collections and pages, `empty?` will return `true`.
+Their `empty?` is "falsy", which means that calling it inside an if statement will return *false*.
+When using an `unless` statement on existing collections and pages, `empty?` will return `true`.

 ### Checking for emptiness